The Background and History of Art Nouveau

 Art Nouveau Artist Gustav Klimt

 This Austrian painter used gold leaf in many of his works, which often focused on the female form.
-Klimt's paintings have sold for some of the highest prices recorded for individual works of art -- as much as $135 million -- but you can own a Gustav Klimt print for just a few dollars, even pennies in fact.
+Klimt's paintings have sold for some of the highest prices recorded for individual works of art -- as much as $135 million -- but you can own a Gustav Klimt print for just a few dollars.

 Emile Gallé's Art Nouveau